Gur Na Ladwa /Churma Laddoo

 - To prepare the dough, mix the semolina and wheat flour.

 - Rub the 3 tbsps of hot ghee into the flour.

 - Add milk and form a dough.
 Let the dough rest for 30 minutes.

-- While the dough is resting roast the pista powder, almond powder, coconut, khus khus and sesame seeds separately over low heat in a wok or pan.
+- While the dough is resting roast the pista powder, almond powder, coconut, poppy seeds and sesame seeds separately over low heat in a wok or pan.